mendix/docs/content/en/docs/catalog/consume/consume.md

 The following conditions apply:

-* When the OData endpoints contain operations, these are not imported in the consumed OData service; you can use a [Call REST service](/refguide/call-rest-action/) activity to call these operations
+* When the service endpoints contain operations, these are not imported in the consumed service; you can use a [Call REST service](/refguide/call-rest-action/) activity to call these operations
 * In Mendix, Booleans cannot be null; when the service returns a null, the value is false
 * Attributes marked as `FC_KeepInContent=false` are not supported
 * Decimal values outside the range of a Mendix decimal are currently not supported; when the service returns a value outside of the range, there is an error